 You can sit indoors at the restaurant or out on the terrace and that’s precisely what we did.
 After all, we could see Viking Atla from where we were sitting (there sure was no way we could miss the boat, literally) and the day was still glorious.
 We sure had to enjoy every glorious minute 🙂

-We opted for a glass of dunkel Aldersbach (dark) beer, and on the side, Marian ordered Obatzda which is a German cheese spread that comes with soft pretzels.
+We opted for a glass of dunkel Aldersbach (dark) beer, and on the side, Obatzda which is a German cheese spread that comes with soft pretzels was ordered.
 Very creamy, smooth and delish!